rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-ruby.md

 ### Receiving

-That's it for our sender.
-Our receiver is pushed messages from RabbitMQ, so unlike the sender which publishes a single message, we'll keep it running to listen for messages and print them out.
+That's it for our producer.
+Our consumer is pushed messages from RabbitMQ, so unlike the producer which publishes a single message, we'll keep it running to listen for messages and print them out.

 <div class="diagram">